socialmath/socialmath.github.io/README.md

 ### Versions

 Some files will have several versions.
 This is because I plan to rewrite things multiple times to practice writing them.
+I would like to think of writing as a performance.
+It makes more sense to me to do multiple takes and pick the best than to do a single take and edit it.
+(Of course it may make _even_ more sense to pick the best take and _then_ edit it.
+I don't know because I don't have much experience trying these different approaches, it is all speculative as of yet.)

+I also hope that this kind of versioning will help with two problems I have when writing:

+1. I have trouble writing when I don't know who my audience is.
+I say things in different ways to different audiences, so when I am writing for the public I lose footing and I mentally flounder between the ways I would say things to different possible audiences.
+With the versioning approach above, I can write each take with a specific audience in mind.

+2. I struggle with perfectionism.
+That is, I have trouble committing to one way of saying something over another, especially when the result will look all official on a public website.
+The thought that I am just writing _a version_ of a document and not _the document_ makes it a lot easier for me.
+My particular phraseology is no longer set in stone, because I can do another take a different way.
+It makes it more like a transient form of communication like live music or talking, and in these forms I have no problem with perfectionism.

-Later versions are not necessarily improvements of earlier versions, so I want them to all coexist in a single commit, so a developer can easily toggle between the different versions of a file without affecting anything else on the site.
+Since later versions are not necessarily improvements of earlier versions, I would like them to all coexist in a single commit, so a developer can easily toggle between the different versions of a file without affecting anything else on the site.
 However, only one should appear on the website.
-This concept of "versions" is very similar to the concept of "takes" in a DAW such as Reaper.
+This concept of "versions" is very similar to the concept of "takes" in a DAW such as Reaper, where for each track independently you can select the take that plays back.

 Here is how this is implemented.